ANNarchy/ANNarchy/docs/manual/Projections.rst

 .. warning::

-    As projections are only instantiated after the call to ``ANNarchy.compile()``, local attributes of a Projection are only available then.
+    As projections are only instantiated after the call to ``compile()``, local attributes of a Projection are only available then.
 Trying to access them before compilation will lead to an error!

 Each dendrite stores the parameters and variables of the corresponding synapses as attributes, as populations do for neurons.
 You can loop over all postsynaptic neurons receiving synapses with the ``dendrites`` iterator: